greentechdev/source/content/data/trails-and-devices-in-outdoor-life.md

 # Trails and devices in outdoor life

 Trails and devices (e.g. toilets, parking lots) in national parks or other nature areas...
+TBD

 ## License & conditions